susham/susham/README.md

 Hi 👋 , I’m Susham

-A Software Engineer, currently living in Austin, TX.
+A FrontEnd Engineer and AWS Certified Solutions Architect Associate, currently living in Austin, TX.
 I am passionate about building scalable applications and blog about my experiences.
 Currently, I am learning about GraphQL and working on my side projects.